 Passing down family heirlooms and sentimental possessions can be a meaningful and emotional conversation with your adult children.
 Discuss the sentimental value, historical significance, and personal stories behind these items.

 Determine if there are particular heirlooms you want to keep within the family, ensuring your children understand their importance.
-This way, you can prevent potential conflicts and foster an appreciation for your family's history and the items that hold cherished memories.
+This will prevent potential conflicts and foster an appreciation for your family's history and the items that hold cherished memories.

 Digital estate planning